rwblickhan/astro-rwblickhan.org/src/content/logs/books-2024.md

 44. _The King in Yellow_, Robert W. Chambers
 45. _A Study in Scarlet_, Arthur Conan Doyle
 46. _101 Things I Learned in Culinary School (Second Edition)_, Louis Eguaras & Matthew Frederick
+47. _the curious incident of the dog in the night-time_, Mark Haddon

 ## Skimmed